SubscriptionConsumer

 dynamically to off-chain nodes.

-For more details about the architecture behind how this works, reference Coordinator and Infernet nodes.
+For more details about the architecture behind how this works, reference Coordinator and Infernet Nodes.

 For our constrained example, we will simply broadcast the abi.encode